 We believe that engagement works best as a complement to our fundamental research of the material risk considerations driving business outcomes.
 Where we focus our engagement efforts is a product of our assessment and scoring of the individual material risks carried out at the company level.
-If the investment team, led by the research analyst and ESG research analyst, determines that a company has significant exposure to an identified sustainability risk and the company is mismanaging their response to this risk, we will consider this a priority opportunity for engagement.
-Our proprietary ESG scoring methodology is designed to help us identify and monitor outlier risks which could have a greater material impact if not appropriately accounted for.
+If the investment team, led by the research analyst and Expresearch analyst, determines that a company has significant exposure to an identified sustainability risk and the company is mismanaging their response to this risk, we will consider this a priority opportunity for engagement.
+Our proprietary exposure to help us identify and monitor outlier risks which could have a greater material im the formation of the individual material accounted for.